random532/brut/README.md

 A: run "pkg remove xdisk"<br>

 Q: Is it safe? <br>
-A: Yes.
-It carefully translates mouse clicks into gpart commands.<br>
+A: Non-root users can see the partitions, only root can edit them. <br>
+   If you are the only user (e.g. on a laptop), consider "chmod +s"<br>

-Q: Why is this not an official port yet?<br>
+Q: Why is this not an official port?<br>
 A: It needs more testing.
+Currently I only tested it on a thinkpad x220 and a raspberry pi 3.

 ![](screenshot/xdisk-1.png)
 ![](screenshot/xdisk-2.png)